GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 although much sharper.
 The kernel isn't perfectly radially symmetric with this distribution, but it's similar.
 A property such distributions have is that if you normalize them after rescaling, they end up very similar to how they started.
 This is why we say that spatial rescaling is pointless, since we want our kernel to be normalized so the convolution does not affect luminance.

 What we can do, however, is dynamic sharpening.
-We achieve this by interpolating the kernel with a dirac delta (the identity of the convolution).
+We achieve this by interpolating the kernel with a Dirac delta (the identity of the convolution).
 This is what we do in the video at the start of this article: it's a simple $\cos(t)^2$ interpolation.

 Interpolation is done in the spectral domain.
 This is because
 $f * ((1-t) \cdot k + t \cdot \delta)$ becomes
 $F \cdot ((1-t)\cdot K + t \cdot \Delta)$ in the spectral domain.

 An expression for $\Delta$ is easily found: It's just a matrix of ones (since it's the identity of the Hadamard product).

+Since a Dirac delta integrates to $1$, the interpolated kernel also integrates to $1$ (as long as
+$t \in [0,1]$ of course).

 ## Optimization 7: Which dimension to run first?
 Dont pad to PoT before you run!